AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 You can also scale fixtures in the Layout Editor to reflect real life size, as the default cell layout from the fixture's personality might not match other fixtures.
-Toggle the \[Position and Angle\] context menu button until it shows \[Fixture Scale\].
+Toggle the <Keys.SoftKey>Position and Angle</Keys.SoftKey> context menu button until it shows <Keys.SoftKey>Fixture Scale</Keys.SoftKey>.
 If a multi-celled fixture is scaled down to minimum size, the cells will disappear and it will act as a single cell.